- Job Opportunities

 We have many opportunities across the Region for talented individuals looking for a challenging and rewarding career.
-From physicians to administration staff, nurses to maintenance people, our diverse range of opportunities means that we are constantly on the lookout for new talent.
+From medicine, nursing, allied health, management, administration, support services and everything in between, our diverse range of opportunities means that we are constantly on the lookout for new talent.
 We offer a great working environment in which to progress.

 Before You Can Work

 You must have a Social Insurance Number (SIN) to work in Canada.
 A SIN is a nine-digit number you need to work or to receive Canadian government services.
 Your SIN number is personal and should be kept confidential; each person has a unique SIN number.
 Visit Service Canada's website for information on how to get a Social Insurance Number.

 If you are not a Canadian citizen or a permanent resident, you need to be legally authorized to work in Canada.
 In most situations, you will need a work permit.
 For more information on who is eligible and how to apply for a temporary work permit, visit Citizenship and Immigration Canada's website.

 The successful candidate to any position within the Sun Country Health Region (who is not already employed by the Sun Country Health Region), will be required to complete a satisfactory criminal record check (including a vulnerable sector search) at his/her own expense.
 An acceptable Criminal Record Check is a condition of employment.
 A Criminal Record Check can be requested at your nearest Police/RCMP detachment.
 The Criminal Record Check submitted to SCHR must:

 - include a vulnerable sector search (mention when requesting your CRC);